maxilie/agent-roger/README.md

 Set environment variables:

 - Use `.env.example` as a template which lists the requried environment variables.
-- For local development, set correct environment variables in a new `.env`.
+- For local development, set correct environment variables in your `.env`.
 - For deployment, set correct environment variables in the Vercel dashboard under Settings -> Environment Variables (you can copy/paste from your `.env` file).

 NOTE: If you get a type error for `drizzle-kit` in `/src/drizzle.config.ts`, then you need to install `yarn add --dev drizzle-kit@db-push` or a later version.